mb010/Cata2Data/examples/lotssdr2/README.md

 # LOTSS DR2 Data Class

 This folder contains the utilities to produce a full dataloder for LOTSS DR2 using [Cata2Data](https://github.com/mb010/Cata2Data).
 The dataloader was initially developed for a different project.
-It serves to highlight how powerfull of a tool [Cata2Data](https://github.com/mb010/Cata2Data) can be.
+It serves to highlight how powerful of a tool [Cata2Data](https://github.com/mb010/Cata2Data) can be.

 # Quick walkthrough:
 To start, create a local clone of this repository and navigate to this directory.